 You must take and pass a Comprehensive Examination at the close of your training in order to claim your degree.
 The format of your comprehensive examination differs depending upon the specific program in which you are enrolled.
-General MA students will take a written comprehensive exam consisting of questions from each of the major psychological subdisciplines; the exam will be issued on a set date and returned within 24 hours.
+Experimental MA students will take a written comprehensive exam consisting of questions from each of the major psychological subdisciplines; the exam will be issued on a set date and returned within 24 hours.
 Clinical MA students must successfully pass an assessment capstone and a psychotherapy case capstone.
+Beginning with students matriculating in fall 2023, non-thesis Clinical MA students will also take a written scientific competency exam.
 The specifics for comprehensive exams or "Comps" for each program are detailed in the program subsections that follow.

 Regardless of the program, Comps questions will demand well-integrated responses.
 You will be required to do more than recite information and define terms; you will be asked to apply the knowledge you have gained in coursework to problems relevant to your degree program.
-The goal is to measure your ability to synthesize the material to which you have been exposed.
-General MA students are responsible for (a) cognitive, (b) developmental, (c) learning, (d) physiological, (e) social, and (f) statistical and research methods.
-Therefore, it is critical for General MA students to keep their notes and textbooks from these courses so that they can study for the examination.
-Clinical MA students can ordinarily expect to integrate information drawn from (a) systems of psychotherapy, (b) psychopathology, (c) assessment, (d) psychometrics, and (e) professional practice (e.g., ethics, diversity, etc).
+Thegoal is to measure your ability to synthesize the material to which you have been exposed.
+Experimental MA students are responsible for (a) cognitive, (b) developmental, (c) learning, (d) physiological, (e) social, and (f) statistical and research methods.
+Therefore, it is critical for Experimental MA students to keep their notes and textbooks from these courses so that they can study for the examination.
+Clinical MA students can ordinarily expect to integrate information drawn from (a) systems of psychotherapy, (b) psychopathology, (c) assessment, (d) psychometrics, (e) professional practice (e.g., ethics, diversity, etc), as well as (f) research methods and statistics.

-You should sit for Comps after you have completed all the required core courses in your specialty, but before the end of the semester in which you plan to graduate.
+Students typically sit for Comps after they have completed all the required core courses in their specialty, but before the end of the semester in which they plan to graduate.
 If you take Comps before you complete your core courses, you are at risk for having inadequate information with which to respond.
-Clinical students will complete the comprehensive exam towards the end of the PSYC 6392/6393 practicum sequence.
+Clinical students will complete the Capstone Comprehensives towards the end of the PSYC 6392/6393 practicum sequence, and non-thesis students will sit for the scientific competency exam at the end of their second year in the program.
+Thesis students are exempt from the scientific competency exam because their research competency will be demonstrated by completion of the thesis.

 Comps grades fall into three categories: Pass, Partial Pass/Fail, Fail.
 A partial pass/fail will require that you retake the failed portion(s) of the exam and/or receive remediation for identified weaknesses.
 If you fail Comps, you must wait until the next test date, during the following long semester, to retake your exam.
 Full comprehensive exams are not administered during the summer sessions.
-You must also be an active student, registered for at least one three-credit class,to be eligible to take a Comprehensive Exam.
+You must also be an active student, registered for at least one three-credit class, to be eligible to take a Comprehensive Exam.
 If you fail Comps twice, you will need to petition our Dean in writing for permission to take the exam a third time.
 The Dean may, and often does, require remedial coursework before granting such a petition.
 If you fail Comps a third time, dismissal from the program is very likely.